kuzu-denton/remix/README.md

 ---- or ----
 npm install -g prisma
 ```
-- From this directory, run `prisma deploy`
+- From this directory, run `prisma deploy`, this spins up the Prisma server and runs any migrations resulting from changes to the data model.

 # FAQ